 Do You Have Healthcare Coverage?
 If Not, We Can Help You Find It!

 As of January 1, 2014, the Federal Affordable Care Act (ACA) requires all Colorado residents to obtain health insurance coverage, either through their employers' group plans, through their state healthcare coverage marketplace, or privately on their own in order to comply with the ACA.
-This guide contains easy-to-understand explanations of the ACA, how and why to comply, and how health plans differ in coverage.
+This website has a short, easy-to-understand explanation of the ACA, FAQs about health coverage, and insurance options, as well information in Spanish.

 Why Should I Comply?

 The federal government will be tracking health care coverage enrollments through income tax filings and assessing a tax against individuals who cannot provide proof of coverage.
 This tax penalty escalates substantially from tax year 2014 to tax year 2016:

 - Tax Year 2014 = $95 per uninsured adult and $47.50 per uninsured child (up to $285 per family) OR 1 percent of taxable income